ropensci/roweb3/content/blog/2021-03-15-ropensci-news/index.md

 ## Last words

 Thanks for reading!
-If you want to want to get involved with rOpenSci, check out our [Contributing Guide](https://contributing.ropensci.org) that can help direct you to the right place, whether you want to make code contributions, non-code contributions, or other things like sharing use cases.
+If you want to get involved with rOpenSci, check out our [Contributing Guide](https://contributing.ropensci.org) that can help direct you to the right place, whether you want to make code contributions, non-code contributions, or contribute in other ways like sharing use cases.

 If you haven't subscribed to our newsletter yet, you can [do so via a form](/news/).
 Until it's time for our next newsletter, you can keep in touch with us via our [website](/) and [Twitter account](https://twitter.com/ropensci).